How can Ear Reshaping (Otoplasty) Help Me?

 What can I expect for results?

-The results of ear correction are almost always entirely satisfactory for patients.
+The results of ear correction are almost always entirely satisfactory for patients of Birmingham.
 The most fun experience we have with ear surgery patients is to see them back after surgery with hair pulled back or cut short for the first times in their adult lives!

 Are there any complications?